Music Gateway

 SHARE:

 Randy Klein is a composer, pianist, author, educator, President of Jazzheads (a New York City based jazz label), winner of 2 Gold Records with the R&B legend Millie Jackson, 4 Emmys, and a bunch of other accolades, multiple recordings, songs and productions.
-You can find out more about him here.

 I have been submitting my music for usage for sync opportunities for close to 35 years.
 During that time, I have been lucky to have had some of my music used by outside sources.
 Yes, sync licenses abound!
 These sync situations included 22 seconds of a song on the TV show WKRP Cincinnati, which is in continuous re-runs worldwide, a national TV ad for K-Mart store chain, an instore sync for Bose headphones and multiple smaller usages.
 These were profitable syncs, yet they occurred when I least expected it and please note they were not submissions.
 My music was found because I have been putting my music ‘out there’ for years.
 The music was simply discovered.